utachicodes/pyshotter_website/README.md

 # PyShotter Website

-Welcome to the official website for **PyShotter** an AI-powered, ultra-fast Python screenshot library for smart detection, annotation, sharing, and automation.
+Welcome to the website for **PyShotter** an AI-powered, ultra-fast Python screenshot library for smart detection, annotation, sharing, and automation.

 ---